lacuna-technologies/clerkent/README.md

   Clerkent
 </h1>

-Case law and legislation search at your fingertips
+Case law at your fingertips

 See [clerkent.huey.xyz](https://clerkent.huey.xyz) for more details